fzuo/homepage/docs/index.md

 - Graduate program advisor at the department of computer science (08/2023 - )

+- Member of URCAT, Undergraduate Research and Creative Activities Team (08/2023 - )

 - Curriculum committee at the college of mathematics and science (01/2023 - 12/2023)

 - Research mentor of Fulbright scholar program (05/2022 - 08/2022)